SiliconSloth/CryptoNet/README.md

 I am not a security expert and cannot guarantee its effectiveness.
 Do not use passwords used with other real life services with CryptoNet.**

-## Install
-CryptoNet can be installed from Pastebin with the following command:

-`pastebin get GcbdekAV cryptoNet`

 ## How CryptoNet works (and why you shouldn't use Rednet)
 TL;DR Rednet has no way to prevent attackers from reading your messages, or pretending to be another user.
 For more information about how CryptoNet works internally